jackson198608/goProject/common/coroutineEngine/redisEngine/README.md

 #### 3.1.1.7 jobFunc
 - the format like: func(job string, mysqlConns []*xorm.Engine, mgoConns []*mgo.Session, taskarg []string) error
-- job string: this is engine pop from queueName from redis Server
+- job string:  pop one from queueName of redis Server
 - []*xorm.Engine:   engine just convert xormEngines params to []*xorm.Engine ,change every string element to xorm.Engine element and pass to jobFunc with the same order
 - []*mgo.Session:   engine just convert mongos params to []*mgo.Session ,change every string element to mgo.Session element and pass to jobFunc with the same order
 - taskarg []string: which passed by taskArgs... string